wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 {{% /tab %}}
 {{% tab "Rust" %}}

-`wash` can be installed with `cargo` in the case that your platform isn't listed
+If your platform isn't listed, `wash` can be installed with `cargo`
 ```bash
 cargo install wash-cli
 ```